-South Ribble Borough Council's current MTFS outlines the strategies it will pursue to meet current and future funding shortfalls.
-The approval of a balanced budgets for 2019/20 and 2020/21 has already been given and there is no reason to believe that the risks to the approval of the Council's budget in future years will not be entirely mitigated through the transformation programme.
-The process of refreshing the MTFS for the financial years from 2021/22 onwards is now under way.
-We have accordingly considered it appropriate to adopt a going concern basis for the preparation of these financial statements.
+South Ribble Borough Council's MTFS outlines the strategies it will pursue to meet current and future funding shortfalls.
+The approval of a balanced budget for 2020/21 has already been given and there is no reason to believe that the risks to the approval of the Council's budget in future years will not be entirely mitigated through the transformation programme.
+It is accordingly considered appropriate to adopt a going concern basis for the preparation of these financial statements.